HippoEug/HackTheBox/Beep.md

 # Change this to a secure password.
 ARI_ADMIN_PASSWORD=jEhdIekWmdjE
 ```
-We see a common password, `jEhdIekWmdjE`.
+We see a username `admin`, and a common password, `jEhdIekWmdjE`.
 Since we saw Port 22 opened earlier, we can try to SSH into the system with this password found.

 ## 8. SSH with Credentials Found, Getting Flags
 Upon getting password `jEhdIekWmdjE`, we can attempt to SSH into the system.